 Deep learning also benefits natural language processing in improving both supervised and unsupervised machine learning models.
 For example, it has a functionality referred to as feature learning that is excellent for extracting information from large sets of raw data.

 NLP Machine Learning Techniques

 Text mining and natural language processing are related technologies that help companies understand more about text that they work with on a daily basis.
+The importance of text mining can not be underestimated.
 The type of machine learning technique that a natural language processing system uses depends on the goals of the application, the resources available, and the type of text that’s being analyzed.
 Here are some of the most common techniques you’ll encounter.